rabbitholeanalytics/docs/src/pages/smart-contracts/setting-up-local-environment.md

 };
 ```

-Now, add a regular contract call method.
+Now, add a regular contract call method right below the privous code.
 This method will create and broadcast a new transaction to the network.

 ```js
 const doContractCall = async name => {